 The wider measurement picture

-Your customer satisfaction score should always be considered among a broader picture of data, including customer effort score, Net Promoter Score (NPS), and more.
+Your customer satisfaction score should always be considered among a broader picture of data, including customer effort score, Net Promoter Score (NPS), conversational analytics and more.
 This will help you to understand customer sentiment and customer loyalty in relation to the service you’re providing.

 But how do you keep track of all those customer satisfaction metrics, and how do you analyse them relative to one another to one-another and gather actionable insights?